brillout-test/repage-test/docs/usage.md

 module.exports = repage;
 ~~~

-We have now created a repage object and added pages and plugins to it.
+We have now created a repage object and added page objects and plugins to it.

 Let's now render our pages.